Linux Installations

-For Debian and Ubuntu based distributions the easiest way to get started is to download and install the latest .deb package (64 bit), either through the graphical installer or via the command-line with the following command.
+For Debian and Ubuntu based distributions, download the latest [.deb package (64 bit)](https://www.expandrive.com/api/download/expandrive?platform=linux\&ext=deb) and install it through the graphical installer or with the following command.

 sudo apt install ./ExpanDrive_*_amd64.deb